wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 a = r3(a,b,c,d,3,3,X); d = r3(d,a,b,c,11,9,X); c = r3(c,d,a,b,7,11,X); b = r3(b,c,d,a,15,15,X)
 ```

-We will return to this code later.
+This may look pretty arbitrary.
+That’s fine; I’m not going to try to convince
+you that it isn’t.
+We don’t need to concern ourselves here with the motivations
+behind this design.
+The main reason I included this code is because it shows the
+message block and leftrotate amount used in computing each intermediate state.
+We'll need to know these values in order to perform our massage.

 # Defining Constraints

 The core of Wang's attack is a large list of constraints on the hash function's
 intermediate states.
-Nearly all our constraints fall into one of three types:
+Nearly all the attack's constraints fall into one of three
-_zero constraints_, _one constraints_, and _equality constraints_.
-This taxonomy
+types: _zero constraints_, _one constraints_, and _equality constraints_.
+This
-suffices for all the constraints we will be implementing.
+taxonomy suffices for all the constraints we will be implementing.

+For reference, here's the table of constraints:

+{%
+include blog-image.md
+image="/assets/img/wang/wang-table-6.png"
+description="Table 6: A Set of Sufficient Conditions for Collisions of MD4"
+%}

-If these constraints are the core of the attack, let's build our program out
+If these constraints are the core of the attack, then they seem like a
-around them.
+reasonable starting point to build our program out around.

-We could represent zero constraints with instances of a class like this one:
+As a rough draft, we could represent zero constraints with a class like this:

 ```python
 class ZeroConstraint: